An algebra for covariant observers in de Sitter space: Algebra for covariant observers

+The gauge-invariant subalgebra $\A_a^G$ can be constructed similarly to the single observer case as\footnote{One can similarly define the dressing relative to any observer other than $\O_a$, the final gauge-invariant subalgebra $\A_a^G$, though, is unchanged.}

-The physical interpretation is profound: the algebra $\A_a^G$ represents the observables accessible in a fluctuating region (due to $\O_a$'s quantized geodesic) where the number of internal degrees of freedom itself fluctuates (as other observers enter and exit the patch).
+The physical interpretation is profound: the algebra $\A_a^G$ represents the observables accessible in a fluctuating region (due to $\O_a$'s quantized geodesic) where the number of internal degrees of freedom itself fluctuates (as other observers enter and exit the patch, in this way differs from ordinary field degrees of freedom).
+In this form, $\A_a^G$ is an observer-centered algebra.
+The observer $\O_a$ supplies the reference frame, while the QFT modes in $\M_a$ and the accessible parts of $\O_{b\neq a}$ are treated as the system.
+Choosing another observer $\O_b$ changes this split.
+Thus the family $\A_a^G$ is not merely a collection of different representations of a single fixed system algebra, but a family of observer-dependent descriptions in which the system/reference decomposition itself changes, giving a concrete realization of subsystem relativity \cite{AliAhmad:2021adn,Castro-Ruiz:2021vnq,delaHamette:2021oex,Hoehn:2023ehz,AliAhmad:2024wja}.
 The non-trivial center

-tracks the dynamical causal relationships between observers in a quantum superposition.
+then tracks the dynamical causal relationships between observers in a quantum superposition.

 The algebra $\A_a^G$ is of type \Rmnum{2}${}_\infty$, as verified by the following construction.
 Define a state $\Psi_{\O_b}$ on $\A_{\O_b}(0,0)$ by

 where $tr_{\O_b}$ denotes the ordinary Hilbert space trace in $\HH_{\O_b}^{(0,0)}$.
 The state $\Psi_{\O_b}$ is thermal within $\HH_{\O_b}^{(0,0)}$ but vacuum-like within $\HH_{\U_b}^{(0,0)}$, with modular operator $\hat{d}'_{b,1}$ given by the restriction of $\hat{d}_{b,1}$ to $\HH_{\O_b}^{(0,0)}$. \footnote{Since the isometry preserves the causal relation, and the action of $\hat{d}_{a,1}$ preserves $\HH_{\O_b}^{(0,0)}$, it follows that $\HH_{\O_b}^{(0,0)}$ is also invariant under $\hat{d}_{b,1}$.
 Thus the restriction $\hat{d}_{b,1}'$ is well-defined.
 The key distinction is that $\hat{d}'_{b,1}\in \B(\HH_{\O_b}^{(0,0)})$, whereas $\hat{d}_{b,1}$ is not confined to this subspace. } As $\A_{\O_b}(0,0)$ is defined on $\HH_{\O_b}^{(0,0)}$, the actions of $\hat{d}'_{b,1}$ and $\hat{d}_{b,1}$ on $\A_{\O_b}(0,0)$ coincide.
 Therefore, $\A_a^G$ is invariant under